-

 Hyperbaric Oxygen Therapy, or HBOT, is a gentle and non-invasive treatment where your child breathes 100% pure oxygen in a specially designed room called an HBOT suite.
 Inside this room, the air pressure is higher than normal, which allows much more oxygen to enter the bloodstream.
 This extra oxygen helps the brain and body heal by supporting tissue repair and healing.

-HBOT is widely used for medical conditions where oxygen levels in the body are low, and research has shown it may help the brain recover after injury—especially in children with conditions like cerebral palsy.
+HBOT is widely used for medical conditions where oxygen levels in the body are low.
+Research has shown that a specific HBOT protocol (offered at our clinic in Dubai) in combination with specialized physiotherapy and cognitive training programs for CP rehabilitation may help offer “long-term beneficial effects” for children with cerebral palsy.

-At our center, HBOT is part of a carefully designed program that also includes physical, occupational and cognitive therapy.
+At our cerebral palsy clinic in Dubai, HBOT is part of a carefully designed program that also includes physical, occupational and cognitive therapy.
 We start with a thorough assessment—looking at your child’s movement, mental and functional abilities, and two different types of brain scans to understand their needs and see if HBOT is the right fit.

 -